YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 > The "solution" to storage collisions

 This is similar to the [Upgradeable Proxy](#the-upgradeable-proxy), except that it reduces risk of storage collision by using the [unstructured storage pattern](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies#unstructured-storage-proxies).
 It does **not** store the implementation contract address in slot 0 or any other standard storage slot.

-Instead the address is stored in a pre-agreed upon slot (for example ***0x360894...ca505d382bbc*** in [OpenZeppelin contracts](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.7.3/contracts/proxy/ERC1967/ERC1967Upgrade.sol)) which has the added benefit of allowing block explorers to verify the contracts and properly show this information to end users.
+Instead the address is stored in a pre-agreed upon slot.
+For example [OpenZeppelin contracts](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.7.3/contracts/proxy/ERC1967/ERC1967Upgrade.sol) use the keccak-256 hash of the string "eip1967.proxy.implementation" **minus one***.
+Because this slot is widely used, block explorers can identify and handle when proxies are being used.

+*The minus provides additional safety because without it, the address has a known preimage, but after subtracting 1, the preimage is unknown.
+Having a known preimage makes it slightly easier to find a second preimage.
+With a second preimage a malicious dev could design an innocent looking logic contract that overwrites a pre-existing storage slot.

 [EIP-1967](https://eips.ethereum.org/EIPS/eip-1967) also specifies a slot for admin storage (auth) as well as Beacon Proxies which will be discussed in detail below.